AntoineDupre/2018-tango-meeting/slideshow.md

 * Keep track of changes

 ###How do we do it?
-* Ensure consistency of source files
+* Ensure consistency of source files (the format is up to the subsystem)
  * MAXIV naming convention is common ground
  * Track versions
-* Conversion tools for each type of source file
+* Parsing tools for each type of source file
 * Intermediate format that can be used by a
 * Simple deployment tool that also allows us to
 * Track our configuration